MicrosoftDocs/mixed-reality/mixed-reality-docs/includes/tech-path-overview.md

 ![JavaScript](../images/javascript_logo_banner.png)

-JavaScript and WebXR Device API is an open specification that makes it possible to experience Mixed Reality in your browser in any platform.
+The JavaScript and WebXR Device API is an open specification that allows you to experience Mixed Reality apps in your browser on any platform.
 See the [Javascript development overview](../javascript-development-overview.md) to get started building Mixed Reality apps for any platform.

-## Available hardware platforms

 ## Available tools and SDKs